DataDog/integrations-core/docs/developer/process/agent-release/post-release.md

 There are two main cases where the release manager will have to release integrations off of the release branch: the freeze has lifted and changes to an integration have been merged after freeze and before a bugfix for an RC, or a [patch release](#patches) is required.
 To release an integration off of the release branch, perform the following steps:

 1. Cherry-pick the bugfix commit to the [release branch](pre-release.md#branch).
+2. Release the integration.
+    - Create a branch based off of the release branch.
-2. Release the integration on the release branch.
+    - Run the [integration release](../integration-release.md#new-integrations) command on that branch.
-    - Make a pull request with [integration release](../integration-release.md#new-integrations), then merge it to the release branch.
+    - Make a pull request with that branch, then merge it to the release branch.

     !!! important
         Remember to trigger the release pipeline and build the wheel.
 You can do so by [tagging the release](../../ddev/cli.md#ddev-release-tag):